oracle/weblogic-monitoring-exporter/README.md

 The exporter is available in two forms:
  - A [web application](#web-application) that you deploy to the server from which metrics are to be extracted.
- You may include a configuration file directly in the WAR file, and you may temporarily modify the configuration in a running system by using a web form.
+ You may include a configuration file directly in the WAR file, and you may temporarily modify the configuration in a running system by using a web form, either by selecting a replacement configuration or one to append to the current one, with the caveat that if both the original and appended configurations have filters, the update will be rejected.
  If a [coordination configurator](config_coordinator/README.md) is running and configured, that temporary configuration will be sent to all servers configured to use it.

  - A [separate process](#sidecar) that is run alongside a server instance.
 You supply the configuration to such a